-- Select up to 5 out of 117 colors (4 oz by volume each)
+- Select up to 5 different colors out of 117 colors (4 oz by volume each)

 If you’re wondering what everything in the kit is for, we’ve got you covered.
 In this brief guide, we’ll go through the steps to using our Concrete Pigment Trial Kit, and when each of the included products are to be used.
 Let’s get started.

 Direct Colors’ Concrete Pigment is used to integrally color mixed concrete, overlay, stucco, plaster, mortar, grout, and other concrete-based materials.
 Direct Colors Concrete Pigment comes in over 100 shades and hues.

 To use concrete pigment, you’ll first need to purchase and mix your own concrete or concrete-based material.
 We recommend a smooth, quick-dry concrete for fast drying.
 The packaging for your concrete should have instructions for mixing.
 But, generally, a bucket or similar receptacle should be used for mixing, depending on the size of the project.

 You might need a cake batter mixer or small paint mixer for thorough blending.
 Ensure pigments have not settled into bottom corners of mixing container or it could result in pigment streaking or specks in concrete finish.

 Put your Dust Mask, Goggles, and Safety Gloves on.
 Inhaling or getting concrete pigment in your eyes is dangerous.
 Use the provided protective gear.